-Chapters 37-50 of the book of Genesis, cover the migration of the descendents of Abraham to the land of Egypt, particularly focusing on the life of Joseph.
+Chapters 37-50, of the book of Genesis, cover the migration of the descendents of Abraham to the land of Egypt, particularly focusing on the life of Joseph.
 Our passage for study deals with the reconciliation of Joseph with his family.
-His brothers had cast him off, but God turned their evil around for Joseph's good, and inevitably the good of Jacob and his family.
+His brothers had cast him off, but God turned their evil around for Joseph's good, and inevitably for the good of Jacob and his family.
 In his meetings with his brothers, Joseph had toyed with them, but now he reveals himself to them.
-The focus of the passage is on the sovereignty of God.
-It is God's will that controls reality, not human will.
+The passage focusses on the sovereignty of God; God's will controls reality, not the human will.

 v1-2.
 Joseph first clears the room of his Egyptian attendants so he can reveal himself to his brothers.
 He cannot contain himself any longer and so weeps for joy.